-And then we activate the glutes, extend the hips, raise back the spine, and we add the resistance into this is called the active position.
-And the intention of lengthening the crown of the head to the ceiling, while simultaneously push the floor away is how I would describe it.
+And then we activate the glutes, extend the hips, raise back the spine, and we add the resistance into, this is called the active position.
+And the intention of lengthening the crown of the head to the ceiling, while simultaneously push the floor away, is how I would describe it.
 And hopefully you can see, there's an awful lot of work going on.
 So you'll see that this essential, very basic range of movement is what we repeat throughout.

-irrespective of where the elastic band is going to be coming from because it could be from behind to one side.
+Irrespective of where the elastic band is going to be coming from, because it could be from behind, to one side.

 So for example, take a quarter turn to the right.
 We'll take that roll down.
+Again, the question mark shape.

+Now you've got a rotation going on.

-Again, the question mark, so you've got a rotation, rotation, we bring the arm up and over, tap the elbow in and restore that.
+With a little bit of rotation.
+We bring the arm up and over, tuck the elbow in and restore that.

-So stay there for a second if you don't mind.
-So lower traps are being activated. abdominals have been activated glutes have been activated.
-The head the top back of the head has been lengthened to the ceiling.
+Stay there for a second if you don't mind.
+So lower traps have been activated, abdominals have been activated, glutes have been activated.
+The head, the top back of the head has been lengthened to the ceiling.
 She mustn't be flexing.
-She's trying to get that length and so that sensation this active position, it's tough.
-So if your mid run mid dance mid movement, you're got that lengthening sensation and that opens the ability to maybe have a longer stride length
+She's trying to get that lengthened.
+So that sensation, this active position, it's tough.
+So if your mid run, mid dance, mid movement, you've got that lengthening sensation and that opens the ability to maybe have a longer stride length.

-Claire's asked whether you need the specific bungee cords or whether any older theraband Yes,
+Claire's asked whether you need these specific bungee cords or whether any old theraband will do?

 I think theraband does work.
-The the benefit of this is that you when you're doing much larger movements later on.
-So there's a sort of course if you if you go through a full routine of the circle wellness routine, it's about a 10 minute workout and you're changing. north south east and west you're doing a stand and you do in kneeling.
+The benefit of this is that when you're doing much larger movements later on, so there's a sort of course, if you go through a full routine of the so called wellness routine, it's about a 10 minute workout.
+And you're changing, north, south, east and west, you're doing it standing and you're doing it kneeling.
 So you need that mobility.
-I think nothing the the theraband wouldn't work for that.
-But the early stuff Yes.
-Was it attached to behind you So all the time, Karen is activating abdominals, glutes are getting that lengthening sensation throughout.
+I think the theraband wouldn't work for that.
+But the early stuff, yes.
+So all the time, Karen is activating abdominals, glutes, and getting that lengthening sensation throughout.

-And what effect on which muscles are we going to see, after this routine that we're seeing here?
+And what effect, on which muscles, are we going to see, after this routine that we're seeing here?

-I would expect large chaps to be a much more woken up and activated, like certainly expect your abdominals to be much more activated.
-Right, right.
+I would expect lower traps to be a much more woken up and activated, and I'd certainly expect your abdominals to be much more activated.

-And this will contribute to the lengthening of the hips.
+And this will contribute to the lengthening of the hip flexors?

-Yes, absolutely, yes.
+Yes, absolutely.
 Because it's functional.
-And irrespective of whether it's the distal release, whether it's the scoliosis correction, obviously, if so, if she's left side of scoliosis, there'll be greater emphasis on a certain type of rotation, rather than always influencing the tighter muscles.
-And whether it's post surgical problems, the routines are very, very similar.
-So is the manual therapy?
-Yes.
-So irrespective of what so now this is getting much harder.
-So Karen starting to work on the one leg can be quite tired.
-This is This is tough as you need for vicarious improvement.
-So, right now, what we're gonna do is get counted, kneel down, he's done.
-I don't say darling to every patient.
-Well, no. So now, could you do the other monkey can do the other leg?
+And irrespective of whether it's the discal release, whether it's the scoliosis correction, obviously, if she's a left sided scoliosis, there'll be greater emphasis on a certain type of rotation, rather than always influencing the tighter muscles, and whether it's post-surgical problems, the routines are very, very similar.
+So is the manual therapy.
+So now this is getting much harder.
+So Karen's starting to work with one leg.